 Traditional methods of survey research usually involve collecting a sample of respondents.
-They then make and conclusions about the opinions of specific groups within the sample (i.e. millennials) based on the answers given by those specific respondents in the sample.
+They then gather conclusions about the opinions of specific groups (i.e. millennials) based on the answers given by those specific respondents in the sample.

 For example, to find out how much millennials love a brand, traditional brand tracking methods first collect a large sample and then zoom into the millennials in the sample to find out what they think.

 These methods struggle to overcome a major tradeoff between detail and quality.
-This leads to the following problem: the more you zoom in on the opinions of specific audience groups, the more quality you lose in the results.
+This leads to the following problem: the more you zoom in on specific audience groups, the more quality you lose in the results.
 It becomes difficult to track the opinions of the people that matter - the target audience.
 Knowing the opinion of the target audience is key to discovering whether or not a marketing campaign is actually working.

 This article will explain how Latana uses a cutting-edge method in data science - MRP - to overcome this limitation.
-It will shed light on how we are using this technology to power brand tracking, the next-generation brand tracking tool that paints a fine-grained picture of how specific types of customers perceive brands.
+It will shed light on how we are using this technology to power brand tracking to paint a fine-grained picture of how specific types of customers perceive brands.